BenjaminBini/barmaid/README.md

 ## Download

-You can download the app from the release tag or by following [this link](https://github.com/BenjaminBini/barmaid/releases/download/1.0.0/barmaid.app.zip).
+You can download the app from the release tab or by following [this link](https://github.com/BenjaminBini/barmaid/releases/download/1.0.0/barmaid.app.zip).

 ## Screenshots